ashish-ethos/ethos_crm/README.md

-# GrowCRM: Real Estate Agency Management System
+# EthosCRM: Real Estate Agency Management System

-EthosCRMis a comprehensive management system designed to streamline the processes of real estate agencies.
+EthosCRM is a comprehensive management system designed to streamline the processes of real estate agencies.
 It provides a centralized platform for managing various aspects of real estate operations, including lead management, analytics, project and inventory management, task management, notifications, role-based authentication, client and employee management, invoices and cashflow management, approvals management, and more.

 ## Key Features